hypo69/hypo/pytest/gemini/src/suppliers/cdata/header.md

 3.  **Realistic Mock Data:** `mock_settings` now represents a valid JSON structure, making the test assertions meaningful.

-4.  **Error Handling:** The `test_settings_loading_success` example demonstrates proper mocking of the expected success case.
+4.  **Error Handling:** The `test_settings_loading_success` example demonStartes proper mocking of the expected success case.
 You would add similar tests to handle errors like `FileNotFoundError` and `json.JSONDecodeError`.

 5.  **`test_set_project_root_already_in_path`:** Added a test to handle the case where the root directory is already in `sys.path`.